sitture/env-config/README.md

 EnvConfig.getOrThrow("my.property");
 ```

-If the property isn't set then a `MissingVariableException` is thrown.
+If the property isn't set then a `EnvConfigException` is thrown.

 ### Get property with `defaultValue`